maryesta/maryesta.github.io/README.md

 - Created an interactive Looker Studio dashboard and comprehensive slide report to present actionable recommendations, enhancing customer satisfaction strategies and business decision-making.
 - Completed an intensive 3-weeks Business Intelligence bootcamp, mastering data preprocessing, exploratory data analysis (EDA), and data visualization using Tableau and Power BI.
-- **Tools**: Python (Preprocessing, EDA, Analysis), Looker Studio (Visualization), Excel/Spreadsheet (Preprocessing)
+- **Tools**: Python (Preprocessing, EDA, Analysis), Looker Studio (Visualization), Excel/Spreadsheet (Preprocessing) This project involved a comprehensive analysis of customer reviews for the Ruangguru app, aimed at identifying key areas for improvement and enhancing user satisfaction.
+Utilizing tools such as Tableau, the project encompassed creating a detailed report with slides and an interactive dashboard.
+The analysis focused on user feedback related to interface design, app features, learning content, and technical issues.
+The findings highlighted strengths in learning content and features but revealed significant challenges in user interface and technical performance.
+Recommended actions included enhancing server capacity during peak usage and improving the app's user interface.
+It was showcased during Sister in Tech, organized by Ristek, Faculty of Computer Science, University of Indonesia, where it was honored with the Best Final Project award.

 ### [Medicine Recommendation System Using Content-Based Filtering](https://drive.google.com/drive/folders/1HN-2Ns2go_er5_FuqP73Ob2YQMDDhrE1?usp=sharing)
 Final Project COMPFEST 16 Data Science Academy by Faculty of Computer Science Universitas Indonesia